 An Object, Object Instance or Resource is Read by sending a CoAP GET to the corresponding path.
 The response includes the value in the corresponding Plain Text, TLV or JSON format.

-An Object, Object Instnace or Resource is Written to by sending a CoAP PUT to the corresponding path.
+An Object, Object Instance or Resource is Written to by sending a CoAP PUT to the corresponding path.
 The request includes the value to be written in the corresponding Plain Text, TLV or JSON format.

 A Resource is Executed by sending a CoAP POST to the corresponding path.
 The request MAY include a payload if so specified by the Resource.